Web Summit – learned lessons in retrospective

 The web powers globalization and contributes to the overall growth

 Web Summit reinforced the above statement with hundreds of examples.
-By simply browsing through booths you could see that anyone, anywhere on the planet, could come up with an innovative idea and business process and have an equal chance to compete on fair terms in an open environment powered by the web.
-Their access to talent, finance, either their business know-how might differ, but everyone has an equal chance to stand-out for their audience and scale-up.
-In addition to the above, the web has made it possible for each and everyone to collaborate on a totally new level, enabling growth and erasing borders all across the globe.
+By simply browsing through booths you could see that anyone, anywhere, could come up with an innovative idea and business process.
+Each of those startups have an equal chance to compete on fair terms in an open environment powered by the web.
+Their access to talent, finance, either their business know-how might differ, but everyone can succeed and scale-up.
+The web has made it possible for each and everyone to collaborate on a new level, enabling growth and erasing borders all across the globe.